The Scottish Borders

 Shopping around Kelso

-Kelso Farmers' Market on Saturday 20th December
+Kelso Farmers' Market is on the 3rd Saturday of every month

 from 9.30am till 1.30pm in Kelso Square.